 - Zoom recordings greater than 5GB will not be copied into Echo360.
 Those must be manually downloaded/uploaded into Echo360 if appropriate.

 - As stated in the requirements list, if the user making the Zoom recording (meeting host or owner) does not have an email address that matches their Echo360 email address or a configured alternate Zoom email address, the recording will not be copied into Echo360.

-All configuration is on the system side and must be done by the Echo360 Admin and Zoom Account Admin.
+Integration configuration is on the system side and must be done by the Echo360 Admin and Zoom Account Admin.
 If you really want to know the details of how it works, see How Zoom Integration Works at the bottom of this page.
-Also be sure to refer users to the Zoom Integration for Instructors and Students article, to ensure they are aware of the integration and what they may have to do to make it work (depending on the Zoom configuration, very little).
+Also be sure to refer users to the Zoom Integration for Instructors and Students article, to ensure they are aware of the integration and what they may need to do to make it work (depending on the Zoom configuration, very little).

 This video provides a quick (less than 1 min) overview of the procedural steps shown on this page for Zoom integration.
 After configuration, see Step 3: Enable Cloud Recordings of Zoom Meetings below, to ensure your Zoom account users' meetings can be recorded to the Zoom cloud.

 The Echo360 configuration is simply to generate a Zoom Token to use in the Echo360 App in Zoom.
 The token authorizes Zoom to copy recordings into Echo360 and identifies the institution to which the recording belongs.

 If you have an existing Zoom configuration and need to UPGRADE it for new features, see Upgrading Your Zoom Integration.
 You do NOT need to remove and re-add your existing token for upgrading.

 - Click the Settings icon in the top right corner (it looks like a gear)

 - Click Add configuration from the top of the page.